ferdinand-beyer/init/doc/discovery.md

 (def config (discovery/scan '[my-app my-team.lib]))
 ```

-This requires [`clojure.tools.namespace`][tools-ns] on the classpath and will
-only detect namespaces that are available as source files.

 ### Static scanning

 There is a utility to scan the classpath at compile time: